dataprofessor/streamlit-for-datascience/lesson-4.md

 ## Filtering data

+Data filtering can be performed by specifying a single or more criteria.

+### Filtering by a single threshold value
-Let's say that we would like to filter the data according to certain criteria such as displaying the same data set where the MolLogP is less than 2:
+Let's say that we would like to filter the data according to certain threshold value such as displaying the same data set where the MolLogP is less than 2:

 ```Python
 df[df.MolLogP < 2]